 CBD’s possible benefits are putting it on the map for people looking for some relief with common troubles like nausea, inflammation, daily stresses, and tiredness.
 Pregnant women and new mothers are most definitely a group that could use some help with all of those!
 It’s no wonder that the pertinent question of whether CBD could be used by pregnant or nursing mothers is all over mommy forums and blogs.
 Moreover, women that had been taking CBD before they got pregnant may be curious about whether they can continue or not.
 Here’s all the information you need on CBD and breastfeeding before you proceed.

 What We Know About CBD Oil and Breastfeeding

-If you take any supplements as a new mother, common sense would dictate that you make an informed decision about it.
+If you take any new foods or vitamins as a new mother, common sense would dictate that you make an informed decision about it.
 That’s where it gets tough with CBD.
 There is currently a dearth of information on CBD and breastfeeding, and more studies are the need of the hour.
-Always consult with your doctor before starting on any new supplement regimen.
+Always consult with your doctor before ingesting any new wellness product.
 However, here is a round-up of the information available at the moment.

 Studies on CBD

 There are virtually no studies on the use of CBD oil and breastfeeding.
 The few studies that have been conducted provide very inconclusive results on whether CBD affects the infant at all.
 One study examined the effects of chronic exposure to CBD for 24-72 hours on in vitro cells.
 Results said that it may change the physiological characteristics of the placenta.
 However, chronic exposure is far more than the average CBD user would be exposed to, and they would do so over a longer period of time.